Pretty much everything is done online. Why do community surveys still require paper?

 Community surveying requires that residents live in the area being researched.
 Area codes are no longer a reliable indicator of where a person lives since people can move states with their cell phones.
 Landlines are obsolete.
 And since most unknown phone numbers come from passionate strangers who desperately want you to extend your car warranty, people don’t answer their phones anyway.

 Unlike an area code, a home address does reveal where a person lives, which is why mail is suitable for surveying.

-In thepast, Polco’s National Research Center sent each respondent from a random sample a postcard that notified the recipient that a survey packet was on its way.
-Then the packet would arrive, followed up with a second survey packet.
+In the past, Polco’s National Research Centersent each potential respondent a postcard that notified the recipient that a survey packet was on its way.
+Then the packet would arrive, which was followed up by a second survey packet.

 “That second wave increases response rate, but all of that paper, all of that postage, is expensive.
 It’s not environmentally sustainable,” Arocha said.
 “Then governments have to pay for the data entry team to enter all of those responses.
 It’s why paper-based surveying is becoming slightly outdated.”

 So, why do we still use paper?